research

 • Tan, Marchman, & Frank (2024).
 “The role of translation equivalents in bilingual word learning.”
 Developmental Science. [paper]

-• Tan & Frank (2024).
+• Tan & Frank (2025).
 “Syntactic category bias in early bilingual vocabularies.”
-Bay Area Developmental Symposium. [slides]
+CogSci Proceedings. [preprint]

 • Tan, Kachergis, Marchman, Frank, Mayor, et al. (in progress).
-“Exploring the relationship between language exposure and vocabulary in bilingual children.”
+“Investigating the effect of language exposure on expressive vocabulary in young bilingual children.” [prereg]

 • What does word learning look like cross-linguistically?
 What are the consistencies and variations in early vocabulary across languages?